RWetenkamp/stabatdata/README.md

 # safedat
 ## abstract
-Wherever you share your personal data, you will never know exactely if your data is stored, deleted or used correctly and legal compliant.
-The purpose of this project is to find a data format technology which deletes itself after a set period of time.
+Wherever you share your personal data, you will never know exactely if your data is stored, deleted or used correctly and legally compliant.
+The purpose of this project is creating a data format which deletes its content by itself after a set period of time.
 ## goal
 Defining a data format or a technology which can be used in several web applications.
 ## way of work